Table of Contents

 The distributing cover conveys the water to the control paring disc, which jets the closing water into the distributing ring slot mentioned above.
 There is a thin, flat gasket between the distributing cover and the control paring disc.

-Replacement of this gasket during routine maintenance can avoid this cause of bowl not closing.
+Replacement of this gasket during routine maintenance can avoid this cause of the bowl not closing.

 The centrifuge bowl speed issue is only related to centrifuges that have a centrifugal clutch in the transmission.